basirul/GettingAndCleaningData/README.md

 GettingAndCleaningData
 ======================

-This Repo is for Getting and Cleaning Data Related works
+This Repo is related to "Getting and Cleaning Data" Course of "Data Science Specialization"

+I have submitted the related R script, CodeBook.md and tidy data file as part of the Course Project